 Will we see African companies sponsoring MotoGP?

-Sports sponsorship in Africa is a growing industry, so we might not see African companies investing in international motorsports tournaments such as MotoGP quite yet – but with multiple opportunities, the example set by emerging economies in Asia, and upcoming African motorsports stars such as Red Bull KTM’s Brad Binder, it’s certainly an area that we’ll be keeping an eye on over the next few months and years.
+Sports sponsorship in Africa is a growing industry, so we might not see African companies investing in international motorsports championships such as MotoGP quite yet – but with multiple opportunities, the example set by emerging economies in Asia, and upcoming African motorsports stars such as Red Bull KTM’s Brad Binder, it’s certainly an area that we’ll be keeping an eye on over the next few months and years.

 Interested in learning more about sports sponsorship in Africa?
 Contact RTR Sports Marketing today